 It was also easy to tell the story of goasts’ rice field to someone who had never been to Midagahara in their life.

-Alpine plants were blooming around Tateyama.
+Alpine plants were blooming around Tateyama in August.
 Their color was plain and the shape was simple, but they looked brave and strong in the strict environment.
 It was fun to take pictures of adorable appearance and amazing colors of each of them.However, the most interesting part was to see those flowers and plants in harmony with the huge and wide mountainous background.

 It’s all in the details: